historic-trails/website/sites/el-zaguan.md

 ### **His Successes and His Failures**

 {% include figure.html
-  class="img-right"
+  class="img-left"
   width="45%"
   caption="A bird's eye view of Santa Fe, New Mexico in 1882.
-El Zaguan would be in the North Central area of the map, past the cemetary.
-As it can be seen, it was a more isolated part on the out skirts of town.
+El Zaguan would be in the North Central area of the map, at the foothills of the mountains.
+The location of the house is barely visible in this map, and at the time it was an isolated part on the out skirts of town.
 Johnson Street can be seen more clearly at the bottom of the map." image-url="map_of_santa_fe.jpg" source-url="https://www.loc.gov/resource/g4324s.pm005330/?r=-0.332,-0.002,1.482,0.687,0"
 %}